 Smokers: Set your ceiling fans to run clockwise when you have a family member or guest who smokes indoors.
 This will draw the smoke up and away.
 If possible, open a few windows or turn the AC fan to exhaust and help the smoke leave the room.

 Outdoor: An outdoor ceiling fan on a porch or covered patio will follow many of the same rules as above for cooling or ventilation.
 You can also use it on summer evenings to help with insect control.
 Turn the fan on and have it rotate counterclockwise at high speed.
 The force of the air will help to keep mosquitos and other flying insects away.

 Adjusting your ceiling fan to the season will help make your home more comfortable.
-Once you make sure your ceiling fan direction in winter is clockwise and your ceiling fan direction in summer is counterclockwise, you’ll be able to save money cooling and heating your home.
-From ceiling fan blades to a new fan, you’ll find everything you need at The Home Depot.
-Get free delivery on over one million online items.
+Once you make sure your ceiling fan direction in the winter is clockwise and your ceiling fan direction in the summer is counterclockwise, you’ll be able to save money cooling and heating your home.
+From ceiling fan blades to a new fan, The Home Depot delivers online orders when and where you need them.